Anishkachawla/Semantic-ATS-Resume-Matching-System/README.md

 - `POST /api/v1/score/text` — JSON body `{resume_text, jd_text, include_explanation}`
 - `POST /api/v1/score/upload` — multipart upload of `resume_file` + `jd_file` (PDF/DOCX/TXT)

-## Project layout

-See module docstrings — every file explains its own role and the reasoning behind it.
-Start reading at `app/scoring/weighted_scorer.py`, which is the orchestrator that calls everything else.

-## The highest-leverage file to edit

-`data/skills_taxonomy.json` — skill extraction quality depends entirely on this taxonomy's coverage.
-The sample has ~50 entries; extend it with skills relevant to your target domain.
-This matters more than any algorithm tweak.

-## Known limitations (worth stating in any writeup)

-- Section detection is regex/heuristic-based and will misparse unusual resume formats — see `app/parsing/section_extractor.py` for the header list to extend.
-- No ground truth: weights are heuristic defaults, not learned from labeled data.
-If you want to validate/tune them, hand-label a small set of resume/JD pairs with a relevance score and grid-search the weights against it.
-- Real ATS systems face documented bias concerns (filtering on proxies for protected characteristics).
-This project doesn't filter/reject — it only scores — but if you extend it to auto-reject candidates, audit for disparate impact first.